brianturn/dsp/01a-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> Type "python" at the terminal and it will open the interpreter and show you the version.
+>> Type "python --version" at the terminal or type "python" at the terminal and it will open the interpreter and show you the version.